Art in the Parks

 Support from Parks and Open Space

-Applications must be submitted by noon (PST) on April 17 to be considered for the 2023 season.
-Awards will be announced on May 5.
-Programming must occur between June 1 and October 31, 2023.
+Applications must be submitted by noon (PST) on November 13 to be considered for the 2024 season.
+Awards will be announced on December 22.
+Programming must occur between April 1 and October 31, 2024 (in addition to April 1 and October 31, 2025 for large-scale events who opt-in for the 2024-25 funding cycle).

 About Cultural Services